User Input for a Session ID

 Overview

 A session ID helps identify test data in the database.
 It's possible to create a session ID based on information entered into a form by a user.
-This is the process we'll be explaining below.
+This is the process explained below.

-At the end of this tutorial there will be a test page to see it in action.
+At the end of this tutorial there is a test page to see it in action.

 Create the Form

 Below is some simple HTML that can be used to create the form.
-It's two text fields, for name and email address, and a submit button.
+It has two text fields for name and email address, and a submit button.
 The form is set to call a JavaScript function, which will take the values and form the test.

 <form name="inputform" id="inputform" onSubmit="return starttest()">